-These spores convert to a toxin then interrupts the ability of nerve endings to transmit signal to other nerve related to muscle contraction.
-Therefore symptoms involving muscle contraction such as sucking, facial expression and constipation are evident in cases of botulism.
+These spores convert to a toxin, then interrupt the ability of nerve endings to transmit the signal to other nerve-related muscle contractions.
+Therefore, symptoms involving muscle contraction such as sucking, facial expression, and constipation are evident in cases of botulism.
 Botulism does not hamper cognitive abilities such as intelligence but may have an impact on breathing and muscle movement.

 Due to its good, antiseptic properties as well as a likable taste, honey is given to babies, without realizing how much potential harm a spoonful of honey can do to them.
-The Clostridium Botulinium bacteria can be found in soil, dust and few food items such as honey.
+The Clostridium Botulinum bacteria can be found in soil, dust, and a few food items such as honey.

 Never give your baby deserts and cakes; biscuits and ice-creams that contain honey.
-Never add honey to your baby’s cereal, water or milk, no matter what until the baby crosses her first birthday.
+Never add honey to your baby’s cereal, water, or milk, no matter what until the baby crosses her first birthday.